jaredpetersen/osfinder/README.md

 Instructions
 ===============
 1. Install Nmap for Windows (http://nmap.org/download.html#windows)
-2. Download the OSFinder Java file and turn it into a JAR (http://docs.oracle.com/javase/tutorial/deployment/jar/build.html)
+2. Download the OSFinder Java file and turn it into a JAR OR just download the JAR file directly from http://www.wou.edu/~jpetersen11/OSFinder-v3.0.jar
-3. Connect to the desired subnet via ethernet and run the JAR file (http://stackoverflow.com/questions/8511063/how-to-run-jar-file-by-double-click-on-windows-7-64).
-Additional arguments can be used as well (see the Arguments section).
+3. Connect to the desired subnet via ethernet and run the JAR file (`java -jar OSFinder-v3.0.jar` in the same directory as the file).
+Arguments can be used as well (e.g., `java -jar OSFinder-v3.0.jar -eo -os7`).

 How it Works
 ===============